 With the mounts from Track The Stars the Meridian flip known from German Equatorial Mounts is history.
 The same is the rotation of the Optical Tube Assembly around the optical axes.
 This gives a number of big advantages.

 Always perfect eyepiece position

-When observing with an alt-az mount from Track The Stars you will experience that the eyepiece always stays in a good viewing position.
-No need to readjust the angle of diagonal or break the neck trying to look through the finder scope positioned below the main telescope.
-With no meridian flip or tube rotation everything stays in a good position and there is no risk for an eyepiece dropping to the ground while the mount is flipping the telescope around.
+When observing with an Alt-azimuth mount from Track The Stars you will experience that the eyepiece always stays in a good viewing position.
+No need to readjust the angle of the diagonal or break the neck trying to look through the finder scope positioned below the main telescope.
+With no meridian flip or tube rotation, everything stays in a good position and there is no risk of an eyepiece dropping to the ground while the mount is flipping the telescope around.

 See the movement pattern of the mount here (increased speed)